-- Click on the show application at the buttom left of the screen as shown below Or
+To do this, click on the show application at the bottom left of the screen

 – And click on settings.

 Either of the above methods will launch the Settings Window.
 Next, navigate to Privacy as shown below.

 This will open the Privacy window as shown below

 – Click on Screen Lock and on the right pane of the window.
 (Clicking on the Screen Lock will display the option to disable.
 Tick the button to OFF to disable as shown below)

 Select the settings that apply to you.

 – In my case, I have decided to disable all the features as shown below.